GoobyCorp/D3Edit/README.md

 This script is a WIP for modifying Xbox One, PS4, and Switch saves for Diablo III

+An example of how to mod gold would work like this (this is the only thing implemented ATM):

+`python -i account.dat -o account_mod.dat --gold 999999999`

 ```
 usage: main.py [-h] -i IN_FILE [-o OUT_FILE] [--gold GOLD]